16 Language Corpora

 Poem cycles, epistolary novels, and epistolary essays differ from anthologies in that they are often written as single works, by single authors, for single occasions; nevertheless, it can be useful to treat their constituent parts as individual texts, as well as the cycle itself.
 Structurally, therefore, they may be treated in the same way as anthologies: in both cases, the body of the text is composed largely of other texts.

-The group element is provided to simplify the encoding of collections, anthologies, and cyclic works; as noted above, the group element can also be used to record the potentially complex internal structure of language corpora.
-For a full description, see chapter 4 Default Text Structure.
+The group element is provided to simplify the encoding of collections, anthologies, and cyclic works; the group element may also be used to record the potentially complex internal structure of language corpora.
+(For a full description, see chapter 4 Default Text Structure.)
+The choice between using group or nested teiCorpus elements is up to individual encoders, but in general when it is useful to associate a significant quantity of metadata with such a unit of text it is easier to use teiCorpus.

 Some composite texts, finally, are neither corpora, nor anthologies, nor cyclic works: they are otherwise unitary texts within which other texts are embedded.
 In general, they may be treated in the same way as unitary texts, using the normal TEI and body elements.
 The embedded text itself may be encoded using the text element.
 For further discussion, see chapter 4 Default Text Structure.